BladeRunnerJS/brjs/brjs-sdk/build-resources/includes/README.txt

 Thirdparty Licenses
 -------------------

- -  Portions of the Caplin Software utilize or include third party software and other copyrighted material.
-Acknowledgements, licensing terms and disclaimers for such material are contained in the "licenses" directory, and your use of such material is governed by their respective terms.
+ -  BladeRunnerJS is comprised of several other Thirdparty libraries, both Java and JavaScript.
+    Licenses for these Thirdparty libraries can be found alongside the library and your use of them is governed by their respective terms.